Blue Ridge PRISM Invasive Plant Workshops

 Blue Ridge PRISM Quarterly Meetings are free and open to everyone.
 Each meeting offers a short update on PRISM activities followed by guest speaker(s) or panel discussion on an invasive plant topic.

-Join Blue Ridge PRISM for our 2021 Fall Meeting.
-There will be un update of recent PRISM activities by Rod Walker, Blue Ridge PRISM President followed by our guest speaker, Rebekah Wallace, the EDDMapS Coordinator & Bugwood Images Coordinator with the Center for Invasive Species and Ecosystem Health.
+Join Blue Ridge PRISM for our 2022 Winter Meeting.
+There will be an update of recent PRISM activities by Rod Walker, Blue Ridge PRISM President followed by your questions to our expert panel on how to control invasive plants during the winter.